-Establishing a credentialing program strengthens the reputation of a profession.
-While a credentialing program isn’t an endorsement of an individual, it tells anyone who is considering hiring a professional that this person has sought out a credentialing program and has passed the credential’s requirements.
+Establishing a credential program strengthens the reputation of a profession.
+While a credential program isn’t an endorsement of an individual, it tells anyone who is considering hiring a professional that this person has sought out a credential program and has passed the credential’s requirements.
 From evaluating Standards of Care and Knowledge to measuring skill competencies, the PGC mark will recognize pet groomers who demonstrate standardized best practice knowledge in every facet of their career.

 - Consultation/Check-in Procedures Prior to Service - 15%